e-maginer/emaginer-marketplace/docs/Jenkins/Jenkins Getting Started.md

             - To select a specific folder where the Jenkinsfile is located (rather than in the project root), set the path in the field: 'Script Path' such as 'scripts/jenkins/Jenkinsfile'.
         3. Configure the build trigger (external by Githb) and notifications in Jenkins
         4. Push the code to the remote repository (to the feature branch (Head branch) then when merged with the main (Base branch))
-        5. CI process will be triggered by the commit pipeline by running the checkout, build, unit tests and possible code quality
+        5. CI process will be triggered by the commit pipeline by running the checkout, build, unit tests and possible code quality (API documentation for humans including the list of available methods and their details can be easily generated from the API description file.
+Done as a step in the build process, this easily prevents out-of-sync docs).
+        The test here is to make sure that a single service (different from integration testing executed in Automated Acceptance stage) is working properly, so the test is not performed in a containerized app yet (the built is still executed in a conainter though).
+        6. Once the service has passed unit testing and code quality, we build its image and **the image can be pushed to the Docker repository (Docker hub)** push the latest version of emaginer API service to my account and give it a tag of 0.1.
+This image will be used in the Automated Acceptance stage to spawn a container for integration testing with the DB container and other external services.
+           `
+           docker image tag emaginer-prod-img tmuhader/emaginer_marketplace:0.1
+           `
+           Now, to be able to push the image, I have to log in to my account, as follows:
+           `
+           docker login -u tmuhader -p <my secret API Key>
+           `
+           After a successful login, I can then push the image, like this:
+           `
+           docker image push tmuhader/emaginer_marketplace:0.1
+           `

 ### Automated Acceptance
 This checks if the customer's requirements are met by the developers implementing the features.
 The whole idea of automating the acceptance phase is to build the quality into the product instead of verifying it later.
 In other words, when a developer completes the implementation, the software is already delviered together with acceptance tests that verify that the software is what customer wanted.

 ### Configuration Management
 This replaces the manual operations phases; it configures the environment and deploys the software.
 It involves taking care of preparing and installing the necessary tools, scaling the number of service